tidyverse/googledrive/README.md

 Overview
 --------

-`googledrive` interfaces with Google Drive from R, allowing users to seamlessly manage files on Google Drive from the comfort of their console.
+googledrive allows you to interact with files on Google Drive from R.

 Installation
 ------------